Hawkynt/C--FrameworkExtensions/Backports/CONTRIBUTING.md

 - **Do not use `#if` in tests** for `SUPPORTS_*`, `OFFICIAL_*`, or `TargetFramework` checks.
 - **Do not skip tests on old frameworks** just because a feature is polyfilled there.
+- **Do not reference polyfill classes or internal implementation details** in tests; only use the public API as documented by Microsoft.
+- **Do not write tests that depend on internal implementation details or polyfill-specific behavior**.
+- **Do not exclude tests for certain targets**; all tests must run on all targets.
 - **Write tests only against the public API** as documented by Microsoft; the tests must pass:
   - when the API is fully native,
   - when the API is fully implemented using official NuGet packages,